Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 advocate's preferences for impact areas and geographical location.

 The application is customizable, allowing application staff to specify the location hierarchy and impact categories.

-Complex legislation is curated, resulting in classifying the location scope and impact area, with a brief laymen-readable title and summary.
+The database is automatically updated weekly, combining the resources from Legiscan.com API with government repositories.
+Plain text is extracted from HTML and PDF formatted documents, processed through IBM Watson Natural Language Understanding (NLU) service to identify title, summary, location, and impact.
+The results can then be further curated to improve legibility.

 By classifying legislation by impact and location, we hope to increase awareness of current and pending legislation and their ability to affect change